VPDC

 Hib: Symptoms and Complications

-The most common types of serious infections caused by Hib include:
+The most common types of serious complications caused by Hib include:

 • Meningitis (swelling of the lining of the brain)